-AP Source: Broncos bring Munchak from Steelers
+Denver Broncos bring Mike Munchak in from Steelers

 ENGLEWOOD, Colo.
-(AP) — A person with knowledge of the agreement says Mike Munchak, who had been a finalist for Denver’s head coaching job, is making a lateral move from the Pittsburgh Steelers to serve as the Broncos’ new offensive line coach.
+(AP) — Mike Munchak, who had been a finalist for Denver’s head coaching job, is making a lateral move from the Pittsburgh Steelers to serve as the Broncos’ new offensive line coach.

-The person also said the Broncos are allowing Gary Kubiak to interview elsewhere and have received permission to interview 49ers QBs coach Rich Scangarello for their offensive coordinator opening.
-The person spoke to The Associated Press on the condition of anonymity Monday because the team hasn’t announced the moves yet.
+“There’s nobody better as an offensive line coach than Mike Munchak,” new coach Vic Fangio said Monday.
+“The combination of his ability to coach the individual with his ability to coach the group, while also being a big part of the overall offense, is very impressive.
+Mike’s experience and stature as a coach in the NFL make this a home run hire for us.”

-Kubiak helped general manager John Elway hit the jackpot in the 2018 NFL draft while serving as his senior personnel adviser.
-He was expected to run Denver’s offense for new head coach Vic Fangio in 2019, so the Broncos initially denied other teams’ overtures to interview him.
+The Broncos also are allowing Gary Kubiak to interview elsewhere and have received permission to interview 49ers QBs coach Rich Scangarello for their offensive coordinator opening, a person with knowledge of the situation told The Associated Press.
+The person spoke on the condition of anonymity Monday because the Broncos haven’t publicly commented on their offensive coordinator situation.

-The Broncos decided not to bring back the old schemes and staff that Kubiak had in mind, however, so they’re letting him interview for OC vacancies in Jacksonville and Minnesota.
+Kubiak, 57, who helped general manager John Elway hit the jackpot in the 2018 NFL draft while serving as his senior personnel adviser , was expected to run Denver’s offense in 2019.

 Most Read Sports Stories